How to Teach Narration – Charlotte Mason Mondays

 Books abounding with stories.
 It’s a fact that both children and adults have trouble remembering lists of facts.
 But stories are memorable.
 They incite the imagination and they immerse children in faraway cultures and long-ago times.
 They can strengthen values and build character.

 But Charlotte Mason didn’t stop at just reading good stories, and neither should we.

 What is Narration?

-Charlotte Mason didn’t stop at just reading the stories, however.
-Ms. Mason believed that knowledge is not appropriated by the student until it is told back, or narrated.
+Ms. Mason believed that knowledge is not assimilated by students until it’s told back, or narrated.
 Beginning with short snatches of simple stories, teachers are to read a short paragraph once.
 Then have students tell back or “narrate” what they have heard.